Pyramid of Sahure: Causeway

 A 235 m long, slightly inclined limestone causeway connected the valley temple to the mortuary temple.
 The causeway was roofed, with narrow slits left in the ceiling slabs allowing light to enter, illuminating its walls covered in polychromatic bas-relief.
 These included scenes with seemingly apotropaic functions, such as a scene of the king represented as a sphinx crushing Egypt's enemies under his paw.
 Other scenes presented include offering bearers, animal slaughter, and the transport of the gilded pyramidion to the construction site.
 Only the base of the causeway, made of large limestone blocks, has been preserved.

 The scene depicting emaciated nomads, reduced through starvation, to skin and bone – had important historical implications.
 The scene was thought only to exist in Unas' causeway, and was thus believed to be unique eyewitness testimony to the declining living standards of Saharan nomads brought about by the end of the Sahara wet phase in the middle of the 3rd millennium BC.
 The discovery of an identical scene in Sahure's causeway casts doubt onto this hypothesis.
 Instead, Miroslav Verner suggests that the nomads might have been brought into the pyramid town to demonstrate the hardships faced by builders bringing higher-quality stone from remote mountain areas.

 A second discovered scene has implications for Fifth Dynasty genealogy.
-In this scene, Sahure is surrounded by his family in the palace garden Wtỉs-nfrw-Sꜣhw-rꜥ (Extolled is Sahure's beauty).
+In this scene, Sahure is surrounded by his family in the palace garden Extolled is Sahure's beauty (Wtỉs-nfrw-Sꜣhw-rꜥ).
 The image confirms the identity of Sahure's consort, Meretnebty, and his twin sons, Ranefer and Netjerirenre.
 Ranefer, who is depicted closer to Sahure and bears the titles "king's son" and "chief lector-priest", may have been Sahure's eldest son, ascending to the throne as Neferirkare Kakai.
 Netjerirenre may be the ephemeral ruler Shepseskare, who took the throne after Neferefre's early death.

 Another important relief discovered depicts a procession of ships, led by the king, being moored at an unidentified location.
 The relief originated on the causeway south wall, and although the location depicted cannot be identified, a corresponding relief on the same wall depicts the king, his mother and wife, awaiting the arrival of ships carrying myriad goods from the land of Punt – particular emphasis was placed on the Commiphora myrrha trees (nht n ꜥntw).
 Sahure's is the earliest recorded voyage taken by the Egyptians to Punt acquiring myrrh, electrum and wood from there.

 Sahure is further depicted extracting myrrh with an adze from the tree in one scene, and banqueting with his family, including his sons, and officials near the tree in another.
 The trees depicted may not be Commiphora myrrha, as the use of an adze to extract resin was typically reserved for the Boswellia tree, and moreover the colour of the resin in Sahure's scene was identified by the Egyptologist Tarek El-Awady as yellowish brown, like Boswellia frankincense, and not red, like myrrh.